-As the global community continues to grapple with COVID-19 (coronavirus), the Atlantic Council is open for business.
-All business, meetings, and events, however, are occurring virtually.
-For more information, please view a statement from our President and CEO.
+As the global community continues to grapple with the coronavirus (COVID-19), the Atlantic Council is open for business.
+Our business, meetings, and events, however, are occurring virtually.
+For more information, please read an update from our President and CEO.

 Jeff Uhrig is president and chief executive officer of Novomer.
 He most recently served as president and chief executive officer for Sirrus, Inc., the leading developer of methylene malonate technology.
 At Sirrus, he led a successful sale process to Nippon Shokubai and managed engineering, intellectual property, and commercial activities.
 Uhrig also served as vice president of corporate development at Elevance Renewable Sciences and was vice president in the clean technology investment banking group at Piper Jaffray & Co.

-Jeff holds a bachelor of science in chemical engineering from the University of Illinois at Urbana Champaign, and an MBA and Master of Engineering Management with Distinction from the Kellogg School of Management and the McCormick School of Applied Sciences at Northwestern University, respectively.
+Jeff holds a bachelor of science in chemical engineering from the University of Illinois at Urbana Champaign, and an MBA and Master of Engineering Management with distinction from the Kellogg School of Management and the McCormick School of Applied Sciences at Northwestern University, respectively.